pablopuch/AuditorioIonicLaravel/docs/er-diagram.md

 nameComposer (String, NOT NULL) Composer’s name, surnameComposer (String, NOT NULL) Composer’s surname.

 ### Works
-composer_id (foreign key, int, NOT NULL) id from the Composer entity, nameWork (String, NOT NULL) title of the work, duration (Time, NOT NULL) how much it last, orchestrationWork (?), stringWork (?), notes (String) notes that can be added, like ideas or thoughts.
+composer_id (foreign key, int, NOT NULL) id from the Composer entity, nameWork (String, NOT NULL) title of the work, duration (Time, NOT NULL) how much it last, orchestrationWork (String), notes (String) notes that can be added, like ideas or thoughts.

 ### Playlists
 project_id (foreign key, int, NOT NULL) id from the Project entity, work_id (foreign key, int, NOT NULL) id from the Work entity, composer_id (foreign key, int, NOT NULL) id from the Composer entity, orchestrationProject,  stringProject (String), order (String, NOT NULL) order of the works inside the playlist.